-Class Board Vice President of Internal Affairs, Class Board Vice President of Finances, Class Board School Representatives, and Referenda (if applicable).

-- 2. Each individual candidate's place on the ballot for the Undergraduate Assembly and Class Boards is determined by random order. - 3.
+- Class Board Vice President of Internal Affairs, Class Board Vice President of Finances, Class Board School Representatives, and Referenda (if applicable). - 2.
+Each individual candidate's place on the ballot for the Undergraduate Assembly and Class Boards is determined by random order. - 3.
 Candidates' names shall appear on the ballot in the form of their first and last name only according to the documentation from the Registrar of the University of Pennsylvania.
 If a candidate would like a different name to appear on the ballot, they may request an alternative name in the Candidate Packet.
-The Vice Chair for Elections shall determine whether the requested change is appropriate and/or would bias the election and shall grant permission accordingly. - E. Candidates' Meeting - 1.
-A mandatory meeting for all candidates shall be held within forty-eight hours of the deadline for completed petitions with all candidates.
+The Vice Chair for Elections shall determine whether the requested change is appropriate and/or would bias the election and shall grant permission accordingly.

+E. Candidates' Meeting

+- 1. A mandatory meeting for all candidates shall be held within any time after petitions are due but before the campaigning period.
 This meeting is open to the public. - 2.
 Candidates are responsible for understanding the FPC prior to the Candidates' Meeting.
 The Vice Chair for Elections of the NEC may choose to review any rules pertaining to the elections at this meeting, including additions to and/or clarifications of the FPC. - 3.
 This meeting shall provide a forum during which questions regarding the elections process shall be answered by the Vice Chair for Elections of the NEC.
 These answers are binding for the current elections cycle unless a retraction is made by the NEC within four hours of the Candidates' Meeting.
 This retraction will be made by email to all candidates. - 4.
 Candidates shall sign a statement confirming that they have read and understand the FPC and shall abide by all rules laid out at the Candidates' Meeting and thereafter at the end of the Candidates' Meeting.
 Only once this document is signed and handed in shall the candidate's name be placed on the official ballot. - a) Any candidate spending a semester abroad during the General Election shall sign and submit this form electronically. - 5.
 If a candidate is unable to attend this meeting, they must contact the Vice Chair for Elections of the NEC immediately.
 The Vice Chair for Elections of the NEC will determine the appropriate course of action. - 6.
 Failure to attend this meeting may be grounds for a candidate's disqualification from the current elections. - 7.
-The Candidates' Meeting shall be recorded, and the recording shall be accessible to all candidates. - F. Undergraduate Assembly Debates - There shall be a Commission on Undergraduate Assembly Debates (CUAD) comprised of the NEC Chair, the NEC Vice Chair for Elections, the NEC Vice Chair for Education, and four other distinguished undergraduate leaders.
-The Vice Chair for Education shall be the Chairperson of the Commission. - 2.
-The Vice Chair for Education shall appoint the remaining members of the commission.
-The Vice Chair for Education shall take care to ensure the Commission is appropriately balanced, representative, and neutral.
-Presidential and Vice Presidential candidates may not serve on the Commission.
-The appointments shall be made with the advice and consent of UA Steering and the UA. - 3.
-The Commission shall determine the format, logistics, topics, and all other matters pertaining to the Presidential and Vice-Presidential debates.
+The Candidates' Meeting shall be recorded, and the recording shall be accessible to all candidates.